vsha96/mllib/README.md

 # mllib

-## Machine learning library
+## Machine learning library in Haskell
-It is still in active development.

 Documentation will be available soon!

-We welcome experienced haskell programmers who will make comments and suggestions!

 ## Installation and run
 - download and install [the Haskell Tool Stack](https://docs.haskellstack.org/en/stable/README/#how-to-install)